Top 10 Password Managers

 2022.
 Google consolidates its Chrome and Android password managers

-Google today announced an update to its password manager that will finally introduce a consistent look-and-feel across the service’s Chrome and Android implementations.
-Users will soon see a new unified user experience that will automatically group multiple passwords for the same sites or apps together, as well as a new shortcut on the Android home screen to get access to these passwords.
-Meanwhile, on Android, Google’s password check can now also flag weak and re-used passwords and help you to automatically change them, while Chrome users across platforms will now see compromised password warnings.
+Google has recently revealed an update to its password manager, bringing a consistent look and feel to both its Chrome and Android versions.
+Users can expect a unified user experience that automatically organizes multiple passwords for the same sites or apps.
+Additionally, Android users will benefit from a convenient shortcut on their home screen to access these passwords.
+Google's password check feature on Android has also been enhanced to identify weak and reused passwords, offering assistance in automatically updating them.
+Furthermore, Chrome users on all platforms will now receive warnings for compromised passwords.

 2021.
 1Password acquires SecretHub and launches new enterprise secrets management tool